jesussantana/IBM-Python-for-Data-Science-PY0101EN/README.md

 ## This introduction to Python will kickstart your learning of Python for data science, as well as programming in general.
 This beginner-friendly Python course will take you from zero to programming in Python in a matter of hours.

-## Topics covered:
+## COURSE SYLLABUS:

-1) Python Basics
+### Module 1 - Python Basics

-2) Python Data Structures
+- Your first program
+- Types
+- Expressions and Variables
+- String Operations

+### Module 2 - Cleaning and Preparing the Data

+- Lists and Tuples
+- Sets
+- Dictionaries

-3) Python Programming Fundamentals
+### Module 3 - Python Programming Fundamentals

+- Conditions and Branching
+- Loops
+- Functions
+- Objects and Classes

-4) Working with Data in Python
+### Module 4 - Working with Data in Python

+- Reading files with open
+- Writing files with open
+- Loading data with Pandas
-5) Working with Numpy Arrays
+- Working with and Saving data with Pandas

 ## Upon its completion, you'll be able to write your own Python scripts and perform basic hands-on data analysis using our Jupyter-based lab environment.
 If you want to learn Python from scratch, this free course is for you.